HaikuArchives/DebugMonitor/README.md

 ## Scribble sample app folder

 The Scribble app included is a very small app with a couple of trace statements to demonstrate the functionality.

-## About me:
-My email is alister@pobox.com and this stuff may be on a web page at www.pobox.com/~alister

-Please let me know if this is any use to you, or if you take it anywhere better.

-Regards,
-Alister Lee.